lesunchain/DecentraLearn/README.md

 # DecentraLearn 📚

 DecentraLearn is a decentralized e-learning platform built on the Internet Computer Protocol (ICP) that empowers users to create, enroll, and progress through structured courses powered by Web3 technology.
-It integrates smart contracts (Rust canisters), Internet Identity authentication, and a modern React-based frontend.
+It integrates smart contracts (Rust canisters), Internet Identity authentication, Llama 3.1 LLM canister, and a modern frontend built with React and TailwindCSS.

 ## Demo Video 🎥

 [Watch here!](https://youtu.be/ZLrLtmprAMs)

-## Key Features
+## Key Features ✨

 * **Internet Identity Authentication:** Secure and seamless login using ICP's native authentication system.
 * **Course Creation (Admin):** Admins can create courses with metadata such as title, description, image, and category.